-- Total lifetime coverage level will be unlimited.
-Effective January 1, 2016, the Extended Health Benefits plan will be amended such that an individual, couple and family deductible of twenty-five dollars (\$25.00) per calendar year will be implemented. - ii) Hearing aid benefit claims will be to a maximum of six hundred dollars (\$600.00) every five (5) years. - iii) Vision care benefit claims, including eye glasses and laser eye surgery, will be to a maximum of two hundred and fifty dollars (\$250.00) every two (2) years.
-Effective January 1, 2016, vision care benefit claims, including eye glasses and laser eye surgery, will be to a maximum of five hundred dollars (\$500.00) every two (2) years. - iv) Amendment of Plan A that includes a revision of dental recall exams (polishing, application of fluoride and recall) to once every nine (9) months except dependent children (up to age 19) and those with dental problems as approved by the Plan.
-Implementation of this amendment considers that the new recall will be nine (9) months from the last recall.
+- i) Total lifetime coverage level will be unlimited.
+The Extended Health Benefits plan includes an individual, couple and family deductible of twenty-five dollars (\$25.00) per calendar year. - ii) Effective July 1, 2020, hearing aid benefit claims will be to a maximum of one thousand dollars (\$1,000) every three (3) years. - iii) Effective July 1, 2020, vision care benefit claims, including eye glasses and laser eye surgery, will be to a maximum of six hundred and fifty dollars (\$650.00) every two (2) years. - iv) Plan A includes dental recall exams (polishing, application of fluoride and recall) once every nine (9) months except dependent children (up to age 19) and those with dental problems as approved by the Plan.
+The recall will be nine (9) months from the last recall.